 Alexandrite laser can be used for hair, tattoo removal as well as skin disorders such as vascular lesions and pigmented lesions.

-Diode laser is effective for individuals who have darker complexion due to longer wavelengths that laser emits.
+The diode laser is effective for individuals who have darker complexion due to longer wavelengths that laser emits.
 However, it’s not as effective with light hair.
 It significantly reduces hair thickness and density.
 Therefore, it offers a measurably efficient treatment for those who have coarse hair.
 It’s believed that diode laser is one of the less painful methods to treat your skin.
 It can very often be used to remove hair from larger areas as they recover faster.
 On average you’ll need 5 to 6 sessions to completely get rid of hair.
 However, it very much depends on what part of your body you want to fix and what kind of hair you have.
-In conclusion, diode laser is most suitable for individuals with skin type III to V.
+In conclusion, the diode laser is most suitable for individuals with skin type III to V.

 What is it and how does it work?

 Laser diode generates a beam of light.
 That beam has really high energy that then can attack your hair.
 It converts electrical energy to light energy that also produces heat which contributes to burning of hair follicles.